New Tool For College Students in Foster Care

 Experiences like the one I have described above illustrate the awkwardness that we experience as young people in foster care.
 In many ways, we are forced to be more independent earlier on in our lives.
 We make our own decisions, with minimal support from government agencies.
 Sadly, it is unusual for young people who grow up in foster care to attend college.
 When we do, we should be welcomed, and our independence should be celebrated.
 Our professors and college administrators should be prepared to accommodate our circumstances so we aren’t made to feel as if we have to explain ourselves time and time again.

 I believe it would be beneficial for not only the students who are in foster care, but the educators and administrators whom they encounter, to be better informed about how the foster care system works and the resources that are available to students in foster care.
-I want to create a document, either on the internet or a booklet, that will hold information that educates and addresses the concerns of college faculty and administrators.
-This will allow more foster youth to be comfortable and willing to apply to programs and/or organizations within their university without hesitation of their past having to be exposed.
+So I created a document that educates and addresses the concerns of college faculty and administrators.
+I hope that this will allow more foster youth to be comfortable and willing to apply to programs and/or organizations within their university without hesitation of their past having to be exposed.
 This will save both parties from awkwardness, tension, and most importantly confusion.

 It is hard enough being put into a system you did not want to be in, and then trying to find your way out.
 We need those around us to help us move forward, not put us in positions that continue to stigmatize us.
-For this reason and many more, I am currently working on this document that I hope will help many current and former foster youth attending college, and the faculty and administrators they encounter.
-I will start off with frequently asked questions and answers to those questions that will provide a resource to explain and at the same time depersonalize the situation of any individual student in foster care.
-I hope to share the document later this month, and hope that advocates for foster youth will introduce it to college students, colleges and universities, and foster youth advocates.
+For this reason and many more, I am offering this tool that I hope will help many current and former foster youth attending college and the faculty and administrators they encounter.
+It is based on frequently asked questions and answers to those questions that will depersonalize the situation of any individual student in foster care.
+I hope advocates for foster youth will introduce it to college students, colleges and universities, and foster youth advocates.
 Please share it and send your suggestions for ongoing improvements to Comms@kids-alliance.org.
 Thanks!